-The thirtieth-second issue of Neo-opsis Science Fiction Magazine is available digitally as a PDF or ePub.
+The thirtieth-third issue of Neo-opsis Science Fiction Magazine is available digitally as a PDF or ePub.
 Click here to buy your copy of this issue!

-The cover of issue 31 is Tie Dye Nebula, by Karl and Stephanie Johanson.
+The cover of issue 31 is Surf, by Karl Stephanie Johanson.

-In this issue’s editorial Karl talks about Rules of Writing and Tom Swiftlys / Tom Swifties.
+In this issue’s editorial Karl talks about Science and Questioning.

-Karl Johanson’s A Walk Through the Periodic Chart is about Carbon.
+Karl Johanson’s A Walk Through the Periodic Chart is about Carbon and Potassium.
 Illustrations by Karl and Stephanie Ann Johanson.

 Awards news includes a listing for the Hugo Awards, the Aurora Awards, and the Nebula Awards.